jeflaga/slodowy-slices-vinberg-reps/README.md

 # Slodowy transverse slices in Vinberg representations

-This repository contains supplementary [GAP](https://www.gap-system.org) code for the paper "Families of curves in Vinberg representations" (insert ArXiv link) by Jef Laga and Beth Romano.
+This repository contains supplementary [GAP](https://www.gap-system.org) code for the paper

+>Families of curves in Vinberg representations (insert ArXiv link)

+by Jef Laga and Beth Romano.
 It relies on the [SLA package](https://gap-packages.github.io/sla/) written and maintained by Willem de Graaf.

 Open GAP and copy-paste or load the contents of
 >orbitsandweights.g